genai-impact/ecologits/docs/methodology/llm_inference.md

     * For a dense model: $P_{\text{active}} = P_{\text{total}}$
     * For a SMoE model: $P_{\text{active}} =  P_{\text{total}} / \text{number of active experts}$

-??? note "What is the batch size "
+??? note "What is the batch size?"

     The batch size $B$ is the number of requests that the server can handle concurrently.
 A large batch size decreases the energy used for a unique request, but increases the latency.
 The providers aim at finding a good tradeoff between energy efficiency and latency.